-You can configure switch ports and hub ports that are attached to the storage unit in more than one zone.
-This enables multiple system adapters to share access to the storage unit fibre channel ports.
-Shared access to an storage unit fibre channel port might come from host platforms that support a combination of bus adapter types and the operating systems.
-For information about host systems, operating system levels, host bus adapters, cables, and fabric support that IBM supports, see the DS6000 series Interoperability Matrix at:
+You can configure switch ports that are attached to the storage unit in more than one zone.
+This enables multiple system adapters to share access to the storage unit fibre-channel ports.
+Shared access to a storage unit fibre-channel port might come from host platforms that support a combination of bus adapter types and the operating systems.